Home Energy Rebate Programs

 The Inflation Reduction Act included two rebate programs for home energy efficiency and home electrification projects.

-2. The Home Electrification and Appliance Rebates will provide point-of-sale rebates to low- to medium-income households for heat pumps; heap pump water heaters; heat pump clothes dryers; electric stoves, cooktops, ranges, or ovens; electric load service center (breaker box/electrical panel); electric wiring; and insulation, air sealing, and ventilation.
+2. The Home Electrification and Appliance Rebates (HEAR) will provide point-of-sale rebates to low- to medium-income households for heat pumps; heat pump water heaters; heat pump clothes dryers; electric stoves, cooktops, ranges, or ovens; electric load service center (breaker box/electrical panel); electric wiring; and insulation, air sealing, and ventilation.

 While the rebates are not yet available, consumers may be eligible for federal tax credits, the Weatherization Assistance Program, and other incentive programs.